myskynetio/dockerfile-centos/README.md

 	# ssh -p xxxx user@localhost

 # Docker integration with Nuage
-In my example of integrating docker with Nuage after the VRS and docker-monitor has been deployed you can run the following command to link the container with the Nuage domain/zone and subnet.
+In this example of integrating docker with Nuage, after the "VRS" and "docker-monitor" has been deployed and verified, you can run the following command to link a container with a Nuage enterprise/domain/zone and subnet.

 docker build -t sirwin/ssh:centos7 .

-docker run -d -p 22 sirwin/ssh:centos7

 docker run -d -i -t -e "NUAGE-ENTERPRISE=acmecorp" -e "NUAGE-DOMAIN=Docker Domain" -e "NUAGE-ZONE=Docker Zone 1" -e "NUAGE-NETWORK=Subnet 1" -e "NUAGE-USER=docker" --name=centos1 --net=none sirwin/ssh:centos7